-Online scheduling for our Ridgewood and Mahwah locations and same-day results (Ridgewood only) available.
+Online scheduling is available for our Ridgewood and Mahwah locations.
 A prescription is required.

 Regular mammograms are an essential part of your overall health and wellness.
 At Valley, the latest technology and methods are used to identify breast cancer at its earliest stages.

 Women with average risk factors should:

 - Have a clinical breast exam (performed by a physician) every three years between ages 20 to 39

 - Consider performing monthly breast self-examinations

 Women with high risk factors should:

 - Work with your doctor to determine your risk and breast care schedule; mammogram and clinical breast exam follow-up recommendations may change for women with risk factors.